Curious about Beijing nightlife and wondering how to maximize the free time in the evenings on a Beijing tour?

 Named for the song Slow Boat to China by Frank Loesser, this popular bar emulates the feel and atmosphere of a gentle, relaxing voyage.
 Serving a variety of meals and tasty burgers, Slow Boat has built a reputation for its seasonal small-batch brews.

 Owned by two expat American, this bar a swag of awards to its name, including Best Burger, Best Hutong Bar, and Outstanding Local Craft Beer.
 A bar for the hip and upwardly mobile, you’ll find Slow Boat nestled in a quaint little alley with two red lanterns above the entrance.
-Small it may be, but you’ll love the cozy ambience and fantastic service.
+Small it may be, but you’ll love the cozy ambiance and fantastic service.

 Find it: No.56-2 Dongsi Batiao Alley, Dongcheng District, Beijing